Bored Panda works better on our iPhone app

 More info: Cynthia Tedore

-Image credits: Ian Glover
+Image credits: jeff mathew

-Birds are bizarre creatures when you really look into them.
-For example, did you know that penguins can only recognize salty and sour tastes?
-Or that Palila birds, native to Hawaii, feed on the seeds of the māmane plant, which contain a level of toxins that would easily kill any other small animal?
-Or that pigeons are thought to have a superior vision at color detection compared to any animal on Earth and are often used in search and rescue missions?
-Various avians have different superpowers and different ways of working their sensations, but one thing is true for most birds – their superior (in comparison to humans) vision.
+Birds are mysterious creatures when you really look into them and how they view our world.
+For example, did you know that pigeons are thought to have superior vision at color detection compared to any animal on Earth and are often used in search and rescue missions?
+Various avians have different superpowers and mysterious ways of working their sensations.
+Still, one thing is true for most birds—their superior vision compared to humans.

 Image credits: Klaus Schmitt